Mondego/ragman-frontend/README.md

 ## About

-RAGMan frontend is a fork of [ChatBot-UI](https://github.com/mckaywrigley/chatbot-ui) maintained and further developed by the Mondego group at UC Irvine.
-Unlike the original chatbot-ui, RAGMan frontend requires a second web app, RAGMan-backend, to work.
-This is just the user-facing UI.
-All the fancy intelligent actions are done in the backend.
+RAGMan frontend is a fork of [ChatBot-UI](https://github.com/mckaywrigley/chatbot-ui) at around Nov 8, 2023, which is further developed by the Mondego group at UC Irvine.
+Our project is a true fork, in the sense that it does not follow ChatBot-UI any longer.
+Our UI aims to be feature poor and very simple.
+Unlike the original ChatBot-UI, RAGMan frontend requires a second web app, RAGMan-backend, to work.
+All the fancy intelligent actions are done in RAGMan-backend.

 ![RAGMan frontend](./public/screenshots/screenshot-0402023.jpg)